 About Hair Loss

 Hair loss affects about 35 million men and 21 million women in the United States alone.
-40% of men have noticeable hair loss by age 35 and 65% by age 60.
-First you need to understand why hair loss occurs.
+40% of men have this noticeable effects by age 35 and 65% by age 60.
+First, you need to understand why this occurs.
 Your hair loss has little or nothing to do with shampooing, hats, or any other practices.
-Hair loss is largely genetic.
+It is largely genetic.

 There are many causes of hair loss in men and women, including disease, nutritional deficiency, hormone imbalance, and stress.
 By far the most common cause, however, is what is called androgenetic alopecia.
 Alopecia is simply the medical term for hair loss.
-Androgenetic refers to the fact that both genetic predispositions to balding and the influence of androgens, or male hormones, play a part in this type of hair loss.
+Androgenetic refers to the fact that both genetic predispositions to balding and the influence of androgens, or male hormones.

 There is a third factor, which is the passage of time, or aging.

 So, in order for androgenetic alopecia to occur, there must be:

 - genetic propensity for balding